PugetBench for Premiere ProWritten on December 11, 2019 by Matt Bach

-- If the extension is not already running, start it from "Window->Extensions->PugetBench for Premiere Pro"
+- Start the plugin from "Window->Extensions->PugetBench for Premiere Pro"

-Note that while a there are no configuration options that need to be set, there are a few things you need to ensure are done before running the benchmark depending on your OS.
+While a there are no configuration options in Premiere Pro that need to be set, there are a few things you need to do before running the benchmark depending on your OS.

 - Windows: make sure that the program window is in the upper-right quadrant of the Premiere Pro application.
 We need to use an external app that clicks in this are in order to change the playback resolution.